madcampos/madcampos.github.io/src/content/blog/2024/01/accessible-colours.md

 Here is the full reference: https://www.w3.org/WAI/WCAG21/Understanding/contrast-minimum.html

-Basically it says that the contrast between the colour used for text and borders has to have a contrast of 4.1 against the background colour.
+Basically it translates to: the contrast between the colour used for text and borders has to have be of 4.1 against the background colour.

 ## Engineering a solution